microsoft/CCF/doc/generated/config.rst

 ``logging``
 -----------

+This section includes configuration for the logging of the node process.

 - ``host_level``: Logging level for the untrusted host (values: ``"info"``, ``"fail"``, ``"fatal"``).
 Default: ``"info"``.

 - ``format``: If 'json', node logs will be formatted as JSON (values: ``"text"``, ``"json"``).
 Default: ``"text"``.

 ``consensus``
 -------------

+This section includes configuration for the consensus protocol (note: should be the same for all other nodes in the service).

 - ``type``: Type of consensus protocol.
 Only CFT (Crash-Fault Tolerant) is currently supported (values: ``"CFT"``).
 Default: ``"CFT"``.